1 IN 2

 Further tests

-A CT or MRI scan can sometimes show if and how far the bladder cancer has spread, but you might also need other imaging tests such as a radioisotope bone scan, x-rays or a PET–CT scan.
+You might also need other imaging tests such as a radioisotope bone scan, x-rays or a PET–CT scan to show if and how far the cancer has spread.

 Radioisotope bone scan

-You may have a radioisotope scan to see whether the cancer has spread to the bones.
-It may also be called a whole-body bone scan (WBBS) or simply a bone scan.
+A radioisotope scan is used to see whether the cancer has spread to the bones.
+It may be called a whole-body bone scan (WBBS) or a bone scan.

 Before you have the scan, a tiny amount of radioactive dye is injected into a vein, usually in your arm.
 You will need to wait for a few hours while the dye moves through your bloodstream to your bones.
 The dye collects in areas of abnormal bone growth.

 Your body will be scanned with a machine that detects radioactivity.
 A larger amount of radioactivity will show up in any areas of bone affected by cancer cells.
-The scan is painless.
+The scan is painless and takes less than an hour.

-Afterwards, you need to drink plenty of fluids to help remove the radioactive substance from your body through your urine.
-It usually passes out of the body in a few hours.
+Afterwards, you need to drink plenty of fluids and urinate frequently to flush the radioactive dye from your body.
+This usually takes a few hours.
 You should avoid being around young children and pregnant women for the rest of the day.
-Your treatment team will discuss these precautions with you.

 X-rays